esp-rs/book/src/installation/index.md

 [release binaries]: https://github.com/esp-rs/espup/releases
 [cargo-binstall]: https://github.com/cargo-bins/cargo-binstall

-Once `espup` is installed, do the following
+Once `espup` is installed, do the following:

-1. Install all the necessary tools to develop Rust applications for all supported ESP targets by running
+1. Install all the necessary tools to develop Rust applications for all supported Espressif targets by running:
     ```sh
     espup install
     ```